Engineering Fast and Space-Efficient Recompression from SLP-Compressed Text: Implementation Details

-We traverse the grammar in increasing order of nonterminal IDs.
-For each nonterminal $A_i \in N$, we analyze its right-hand side, and for each symbol $Y$ that appears, we determine:

-\begin{itemize} \item If $Y$ is a terminal (denoted by a negative value), we add the pair $(Y, 1)$ directly to the expansion;

-\item If $Y$ is a nonterminal, we append the symbolic left run $\mathsf{LR}(Y)$, the middle cap expansion of $Y$, and the right run $\mathsf{RR}(Y)$ to the expansion of $A_i$. \end{itemize}

-The expansion of $A_i$ is therefore recursively built from the structural decomposition of its children without decompressing any actual substrings.
+The general approach to performing the BComp procedure over a text $\Text_{i-1}$ represented using an SLG $G$ is to perform a bottom-up construction of another SLG $G'$ representing the run-length compressed string; see Lemma~5.3 in~\cite{collapsing}.

-\paragraph{Computing Left and Right Runs.}
+\paragraph{Computing Left and Right Runs}

-For each nonterminal $A$, we extract the maximal prefix and suffix blocks that consist of the same symbol.
-These are recorded as $\mathsf{LR}(A) = (X, \ell)$ and $\mathsf{RR}(A) = (Y, r)$, representing runs of length $\ell$ and $r$ respectively.
-To optimize storage, we use two vectors:
+The construction of grammar $G'$ requires computing, for each nonterminal $A$, the maximal prefix and suffix blocks that consist of the same symbol.
+These are denoted $\mathsf{LR}(A) = (X, \ell)$ and $\mathsf{RR}(A) = (Y, r)$, representing runs of length $\ell$ and $r$, respectively.
+To optimize storage, we use two arrays:

-where $\ell, r < 255$ are stored as \texttt{char\_t} (8-bit) values packed alongside a 64-bit symbol ID.
-In rare cases where $\ell$ or $r \geq 255$, we store them in auxiliary structures \texttt{large\_LR\_vec} and \texttt{large\_RR\_vec}.
-In this case, we set the corresponding \texttt{char\_t} value to 255 and use binary search to retrieve the actual count.
-This split encoding is motivated by Lemma~5.3 of~\cite{collapsing}, which shows that long runs are rare and most runs are short, making byte-sized encoding highly effective in practice.
+where $\ell, r < 255$ are stored as 8-bit values packed alongside the symbol ID.
+In rare cases where $\ell$ or $r$ are at least 255, we store them in auxiliary arrays \texttt{large\_LR\_vec} and \texttt{large\_RR\_vec}.
+In this case, we set the corresponding 8-bit value to 255 and use binary search to retrieve the actual count.